hsemple/QGIS_Tutorials/source/spatial_data.rst

 8. Double click on the name of the layer, then go to Source and from there you can change the layer name.

 .. image:: img/cities_lab2.png
-   :alt: GPS Data
+   :alt: GQGIS Change Layer Name

 9. My final map appears as shown below.

 .. image:: img/final_shapefile_map.png
-   :alt: GPS Data
+   :alt: Final Shapefile Map

-10. Go to the Composer and compose the final map.
+10. Go to the Composer and create the final map.

 .. image:: img/final_shapefile_map2.png
    :alt: GPS Data